-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 — Jake Anderson (@JakeVAnderson) February 3, 2017

-Speaking of not caring, is this the year that Zach will make his dad Captain Wild Bill Wichrowski proud?
-Let’s hope so!
-Looks like after their conversation last season about Zach learning how to be a captain inspired Wild Bill to get his own boat, the breezy named Summer Bay.
+Speaking of not caring, is this the year that Zach will make his dad, Captain “Wild” Bill Wichrowski, proud?
+Let’s hope so.
+It looks like after their conversation last season about Zach learning how to be a captain inspired Wild Bill to get his own boat, the breezy named Summer Bay.

 #HereWeGo Steelers and #HereWeGo Opie Season 2017 pic.twitter.com/44nwCBeSr0